luk27official/JEM234/docs/git_hooks.md

 - `post-receive`

+#### Pre-Receive

-`Pre-receive` is run everytime an user uses `git push` to push their commits to the remote repository.
+The `Pre-receive` hook is run everytime an user uses `git push` to push their commits to the remote repository.
 This hook runs just once, just before any branch refs are updated.
 This is the stage where non-conforming commits may be rejected by the server, this includes running code errors, warnings, linting issues, wrong commit messages etc. The script has no parameters and is invoked with `<old-ref-value> <new-ref-value> <ref-name>` on each line of the standard input, which may be parsed by the server.

 An example of a `pre-receive` bash script follows: